Which Bible Should I Use?

 There are no true parallel version Bibles, i.e., you won't find a Bible that has the Protestant Bible in one column and the Jehovah's Witnesses New World Translation or the Mormon "translation" of Joseph Smith, Jr. in another column.

-Parallel Languages Bibles
+Parallel or Dual-Language Bibles

 Amplified Bibles